 Learn all the below topic to become a good developer:-

-- Learn about OOP concept in programing language
+- Learn about the OOP concept in programming language

 - Learn Apex Fundamental

 - Learn Java Script to become a good lightning developer